EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 point in time, essentially creating a complete snapshot of your entire database.
 This type of backup contains every piece of information needed to restore the system to its exact state as when the backup was taken.
-In this sense, a recovery from a consistent full physical backup is the fastest possible as it is inherently complete by nature.
+In this sense, a recovery from a consistent full physical backup is the fastest possible, as it is inherently complete by nature.

 Incremental backups, on the other hand, are designed to capture only the changes that have occurred since a previous backup.
 A previous backup could be either a full backup